Traditional and Holistic Treatments

-Holistic rehab clients participate in educational seminars and courses so they can learn more about themselves in relation to the science of addiction.
-Clients will explore topics such as: What leads to chemical dependence and substance use disorder?
-Clients will explore questions like these in a safe, communicative environment.
+Clients will participate in educational seminars and courses so they can learn more about themselves in relation to the science of addiction.
+Clients will explore topics such as: What leads to chemical dependence and substance use disorder, Psychopharmacology, the effects of alcohol and substances on the brain and the body, etc…